 We begin our Upper Dolpo Trek as we take a domestic flight to Nepalgunj followed by another flight to Juphal.
 It is the starting point of the trek from where we start our trekking activity; towards astounding villages, settlements, lakes, waterfalls, ridges, mountains, yak pastures, etc.; all the way to Phoksundo Lake, Shey Gompa, and numerous other settlements.
 In adventurous passion, we get back to Juphal, Nepalgunj, and fly back to Kathmandu after long more than twenty days of trekking.

 Upper Dolpo Trek is a long and challenging off-the-beaten-path adventure around remote areas of Nepal.
 Therefore it requires a high level of physical fitness along with a trekking experience around the Himalayan surroundings.
 Hence, if you are passionate about experiencing what it is like to trek into the wild then join our Upper Dolpo Trekking for an incredible adventure.
-For information about this trek or to join this trek, simply drop your inquiry or fill the Booking form.
+For information about this trek or to join this trek, simply drop your inquiry or fill out the Booking form.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.